meizabel/documentation/concepts.md

   ## Read Side
   ** Aggregate Stand ** is called that way to emphasize its _“read”_ nature.
 It provides service similar to what Stream Projection does, the Aggregate Stand would return complete instances of aggregate states, or their projections upon queries from users.

 **Projection.** Objects that subscribe to a stream of events in the system, and provide a view of these to the application.
-Stream Projection Repository manages Projections.
+Projection Repository manages Projections.

 **Query Service**.
 Aggregate Stand Service and Stream Projection Repositories are linked to the Query service, and the Query Service would read data from them, then passing it to the client.